Chainlink for Enterprises: The Gateway to All Blockchains

 Chainlink enables enterprises to monetize their data and services as inputs and outputs for smart contracts on any blockchain.
 Enterprises can monetize their data and APIs by both selling them through existing professional Chainlink nodes and by running their own Chainlink nodes.
 When selling through Chainlink, enterprises don’t have to change anything about their existing API business model.
 Chainlink nodes have built-in credential management capabilities that allow them to store API keys and pay for data licensing subscriptions in fiat currencies.
 However, enterprises can also choose to run their own Chainlink node to sell data directly to smart contracts and cryptographically sign data as a way to prove its origin for increased security.

-Many traditional data providers are already integrating Chainlink to provision data for smart contract applications, including the Associated Press, Accuweather, Google Cloud, and LexisNexis.
+Many traditional data providers are already integrating Chainlink to provision data for smart contract applications, including the Associated Press, Accuweather, and Google Cloud.

 monetize APIs